-At Kasese Humanist Primary School in Kasese, Uganda I have been assigned to teach English and Religious Education for the month I am volunteering here.
+At Kasese Humanist Primary School (KHPS) in Kasese, Uganda I have been assigned to teach English and Religious Education for the month I am volunteering here.
 This is a natural assignment.
-My Bachelors is in English and my Masters is in Religion.
+My BA is in English and my MA is in Religion.
 English is pretty straight forward—verb tenses, how to write a formal letter, and so on.
 Religion is a little more complicated.

 Uganda is a Christian nation.
 (There is a sizable Muslim population that colors the religious landscape here, as well as some smaller populations of Hindus, Bahais, and others, but for the purpose of this post I am only going to talk about the Christian culture.
 About 85% of the population is Christian.)
 Christianity is not officially established by the state, but in many ways it essentially is.
 The government schools are Christian.
 Students must take four subjects on the national exam to graduate primary school: English, Math, Science, and Social Studies (which includes Religious Education).
 As part of the exam the students are asked who their Lord and Savior is.
 There is a correct answer to this question.
 And there are incorrect answers.